 The Scoping Requirements set out the specific environmental matters to be investigated and documented in the project's EES.
-The Draft Scoping Requirements, presented here, will be finalised following consideration of public comments.

 1.1 Background

 In December 2016, the Victorian Government announced its commitment to the delivery of the North East Link.
 The Department of Economic Development, Jobs, Transport and Resources (DEDJTR) assumed responsibility for developing the project and established the North East Link Authority (NELA) as an administrative office designated as the proponent for the EES process and delivery of the project.